YoussefElZein-me/cv/cv_data.md

 - Skills Used
 - Link to the Project (if available online)

-## VII.
-Awards, Certifications, & Recognition
+## Awards, Certifications, & Recognition

 ### Persian Language Certification
 - 4th Level Proficiency Course